-

 - Properties (including rentals and timeshares, vacation packages, and more)

 When you work with Pinkham & Associates, we will help ensure you do not overlook any of the assets you own, whether individually or mutually.
-Note that there are penalties for hiding assets in a divorce, including perjury and up to four years of jail time, so you want to make sure you disclose all of your assets during divorce.
+Note that there are penalties for hiding assets in a divorce, including perjury and up to four years of jail time, so you want to make sure you disclose all of your assets during divorce, especially in high net worth divorce cases where the volume and complexity of assets can invite extra scrutiny.
+Attempting to hide money is illegal and can have serious consequences.
 Hiding assets will also cost you credibility with the judge and result in excess time and court costs.

 Get Copies of All Financial Statements

 Obtain copies of your financial statements as soon as possible.
 If your accountant does not have access to these records, then you will need to acquire them on your own.
+In addition to financial statements, be sure to gather all relevant financial information to ensure a complete and accurate picture of your assets and liabilities.
 Specifically, you will need copies of:

 - Bank statements